paldepind/union-type/README.md

 ### Defining a union type

-union-type-js exports a single function `Type`.
+union-type exports a single function `Type`.
 Union types are created by passing the `Type` function a definition object.

 ```javascript